tuya/tuya-iotos-embeded-demo-wifi-ble-smart-planter/README.md

-## Tuya IoTOS Embedded Demo Wi-Fi and BLE Indoor Garden
+## Tuya IoTOS Embedded Wi-Fi and BLE Demo Indoor Garden

 [中文版](README_zh.md) | [English](README.md)

 ## Overview

-This Demo describes the implementation of a smart indoor gardan through the Tuya Smart Cloud platform, Tuya Smart app, and IoTOS embedded Wi-Fi and BLE SDK, using the Tuya Wi-Fi and Wi-Fi + BLE series modules to achieve smart functions such as remote control, data monitoring, and remote automatic control.
+This Demo describes the implementation of a smart indoor garden through the Tuya Smart Cloud platform, Tuya Smart app, and IoTOS embedded Wi-Fi and BLE SDK, using the Tuya Wi-Fi and Wi-Fi + BLE series modules to achieve smart functions such as remote control, data monitoring, and remote automatic control.

 Implemented functions: